hhamud/tree-sitter-noir/README.md

 ## Usage

-Once `noir-mode.el` is installed, it will automatically be enabled when you open a `.nr` file.
+Once `noir-ts-mode.el` is installed, it will automatically be enabled when you open a `.nr` file.
 The major mode will provide syntax highlighting for editing Noir code.

 ## Examples
 You can view a few examples of the syntax highlighting and of `treesit-explore-mode` using `noir-ts-mode.el` in images.